 In accordance with the Canadian Central Office Code (NXX) Assignment Guideline, TSPs may request other test CO Codes in the new NPA for test purposes within their own networks during the relief implementation timeframe.

-In general, in NPA 709 10-digit local dialling is provided on a permissive basis in most networks as an option to 7-digit local dialling.

 Dial Plan Changes

-Currently the dialling for local calls within NPA 709 and across its boundaries is as follows:
+As of 31 May 2023 the dialling for local calls within NPA 709 and across its boundaries is as follows:

-7-digit dialling for local calls within NPA 709;
+10-digit dialling for local calls within NPA 709;

-in addition to providing 7-digit dialling for local calls within NPA 709, most TSPs permit 10-digit dialling, or 10- and 11-digit dialling;

-7-digit local calling from NPA 709 and adjacent Canadian NPA 418/581 from Labrador City-Wabush, Labrador and Fermont, Quebec;
+10-digit local calling from NPA 709 and adjacent Canadian NPA 418/581 from Labrador City-Wabush, Labrador and Fermont, Quebec;

 10-digit local calling from Fermont, Quebec (NPA 418/581) to Labrador City-Wabush, Labrador; and,

 No local calling between NPA 709 and other adjacent NPAs.

-NPA relief will have the following impacts on dialling for local calls originated in the

-NPA 709 area:

-All existing 7-digit dialling will be eliminated and 10-digit local dialling will become mandatory.
+As of 31 May 2023, the dial plan for NPA 709 and the new overlay NPA 879 will be as follows: